 and the path to the folder you want to access quickly.

-(If you don’t like typing long file paths, hold down the Shift key,
+(If you don’t like typing long paths,

 Note: You can use this variable

 in file browse dialogs,

 (although in PowerShell you use